WHAT YOU NEED TO KNOW ABOUT CALIFORNIA COMMERCIAL ROOFING SYSTEMS

-As one of the most experienced Los Angeles roofing contractors in the state of California with over 80 years’ experience in the commercial roofing industry, at Stone Roofing we have installed and repaired all types of commercial roofs.
+As one of the most experienced Los Angeles roofing contractors in the state of California with over 80 years’ experience in the commercial roofing industry, at Stone Roofing we have installed and repaired all types of commercial roofing systems.
 If you are new to roofing or need a quick overview of the various types of commercial and industrial roofing systems and principal components, we’ve got you covered!

 In terms of roofing components, most Los Angeles County and Southern California commercial roofing systems have three principal components: